-- (a) a director or executive officer of the Company; - (b) a director or executive officer of a person or company that is itself an informed person or subsidiary of the Company; - (c) any person or company who beneficially owns, or controls or directs, directly or indirectly, voting securities of the Company or who exercises control or direction over voting securities of the Company, or a combination of both, carrying more than 10% of the voting rights attached to all outstanding voting securities of the Company other than voting securities held by the person or company as underwriter in the course of a distribution; and - (d) the Company if it has purchased, redeemed or otherwise acquired any of its securities, for so long as it holds any of its securities.
+- (a) a director or executive officer of the Company; - (b) a director or executive officer of a person or company that is itself an informed person or subsidiary of the Company;

+- (c) any person or company who beneficially owns, or controls or directs, directly or indirectly, voting securities of the Company or who exercises control or direction over voting securities of the Company, or a combination of both carrying more than 10% of the voting rights attached to all outstanding voting securities of the Company other than voting securities held by the person or company as underwriter in the course of a distribution; and - (d) the Company if it has purchased, redeemed or otherwise acquired any of its securities, for so long as it holds any of its securities.

-Other than as set out in this Circular or in the Company's information circulars dated April 29, 2008, April 22, 2009, July 16, 2010, May 9, 2011 and May 10, 2012 (copies of which can be reviewed online at www.sedar.com), no informed person, no proposed director of the Company and no associate or affiliate of any such informed person or proposed director, has any material interest, direct or indirect, in any material transaction since the commencement of the Company's last completed financial year or in any proposed transaction, which, in either case, has materially affected or would materially affect the Company or any of its subsidiaries.
+Other than as set out in this Circular, no informed person, no proposed director of the Company and no associate or affiliate of any such informed person or proposed director, has any material interest, direct or indirect, in any transaction since the commencement of the Company's last completed financial year or in any proposed transaction, which, in either case, has materially affected or would materially affect the Company or any of its subsidiaries.